 Safe, reliable electrical power distribution systems services for a world-class, state-of-the-art academic medical center; improved patient care, comfort and outcomes; minimal disruption to daily hospital routines; leading-edge life safety, communications, fire and security systems installations; dependable emergency power supply; expanded healthcare for Chicago's western suburb.

-In patient care areas, laboratories and other spaces, Gibson Electric & Technology Solutions certified electricians installed nearly 10,000 receptacles, switches, lighting fixtures and other electrical devices, connecting them with more than 100 miles of conduit and 375 miles of wire and cable.
+In patient care areas, laboratories and other spaces, Gibson installed nearly 10,000 receptacles, switches, lighting fixtures and other electrical devices, connecting them with more than 100 miles of conduit and 375 miles of wire and cable.

-To further enhance patient care, Gibson Electric & Technology Solutions installed the new facility's operating and specialty room surgical lighting booms; medical equipment raceways, duct and vendor low-voltage cabling; and medical gas master and area alarms.
+To further enhance patient care, Gibson installed the new facility's operating and specialty room surgical lighting booms; medical equipment raceways, duct and vendor low-voltage cabling; and medical gas master and area alarms.
 The company's technicians also installed the voice/data copper and fiber backbone, as well as the nurse call, public address, intercom, fire alarm and voice evacuation systems.

-Loyola University Health System (Loyola) is a nationally recognized leader in providing health care and conducting groundbreaking research to treat heart disease, cancer, organ transplantation and neurological disorders.
-At the system's core is the Loyola University Medical Center, one of the nation's leading academic medical centers.
+The Loyola University Medical Center is one of the nation's leading academic medical centers.
 An 801-licensed-bed institution, it includes the Loyola University Medical Center campus in Maywood and its Cardinal Bernardin Cancer Center, the Ronald McDonald Children's Hospital of Loyola, the Burn/Trauma Center, and the Center for Heart & Vascular Medicine.